 Building these tools, however, can often be a nuisance for any company: it takes significant time and money, not to mention development resources to do so — all of which you could be spending on developing new features, bettering your product, or fixing any potential issues.

-Luckily, there’s an easy way to solve the situation: low-code internal tool builders, solutions that are aimed at automating all the bothersome parts of building such a tool, all the while giving you the opportunity to customize them as needed.
+Luckily, there’s an easy way to solve the situation: low-code internal tool builders and website builders, solutions that are aimed at automating all the bothersome parts of building such a tool, all the while giving you the opportunity to customize them as needed.
 Today, we’ll take a look at the top 5 reasons why you should consider trying out such a tool instead of building one yourself.
 Let’s get started!

 1. Internal tool builders are more cost-effective than you think